 Adana Turkey Travel Guide

 Most nationalities need a visa to enter Turkey.
 The process is generally straightforward.
 Citizens from a lot of countries, including Australia, Canada, USA, UK, and EU member states, can apply for an e-Visa.
 This option suits tourism or short business trips.
 Apply online through the official Turkish e-Visa website (www.evisa.gov.tr).
 Single or multiple entry e-Visas, depending on your nationality.
-The online application is quick.
+The digital application is quick.
 If your nationality does not qualify for an e-Visa or visa-on-arrival, or if your travel purpose is other than tourism/short business, apply for a traditional sticker visa at a Turkish embassy or consulate.
 Citizens of a number of countries, including many European nations, Russia, Ukraine, Brazil, and Japan, can enter Turkey without a visa.
 These exemptions typically allow stays of 30-90 days within a 180-day period for tourism.
 Verify your country's specific status on official websites.

-No routine vaccinations are for entry into Turkey.
+No routine vaccinations are for getting into Turkey.
 However, if you travel from a yellow fever-endemic country, you need to show proof of yellow fever vaccination.
 Check the latest health travel advisories from your national health authority before your trip.

 Not for standard tourism.